 In 2012 Ian joined forces with MK Czerwiec, RN, MA to upgrade and relaunch GraphicMedicine.org, amalgamating part of MK’s site which hosted the Graphic Medicine Podcasts and conference information…

 ‘… I have been making comics under the pseudonym Comic Nurse since 2000.
 My clinical experience is in HIV/AIDS and hospice care.
 In 2009 I received an MA in Medical Humanities and Bioethics at Northwestern Feinberg Medical School, where I serve as Artist in Residence.
 The faculty there has been consistently supportive of my comics-based work.
-Catherine Belling and I developed an elective seminar called “Drawing Medicine” for Northwestern Feinberg’s M1 and M2 students which I teach twice a year.
+I developed and teach an elective seminar called “Drawing Medicine” for Northwestern Feinberg’s M1 and M2 students.
 I presented my work and teaching in comics & medicine at the first Graphic Medicine conference in London in 2010, where I was thrilled to meet Ian Williams, Susan Squier, Michael Green, and Brian Fies.
 Together we organized the second Graphic Medicine conference in Chicago in 2010.
-I currently co-write for the Graphic Medicine website and host the Graphic Medicine podcast as well as working on other Graphic Medicine-related projects, lecturing, and teaching.
-In 2017 I was invited to become a Senior Fellow of the George Washington School of Nursing Center for Health Policy and Media Engagement where I hope to widen the perspective, scope, and audience for graphic medicine.
+I currently c0-manage for the Graphic Medicine website and host the Graphic Medicine podcast as well as working on other Graphic Medicine-related projects, lecturing, and teaching.
+In 2017 I was invited to become a Senior Fellow of the George Washington School of Nursing Center for Health Policy and Media Engagement where I work to widen the perspective, scope, and audience for graphic medicine.
 My first graphic memoir, Taking Turns: Stories from HIV/AIDS Unit 371, was published by Penn State University Press in 2017.
-It is the only currently known book length graphic memoir by a nurse.
+It is the only currently known book-length graphic memoir by a nurse.
 With many people listed here, I am a co-author of the Graphic Medicine Manifesto.
 My next book, no title yet, will focus on end of life care and will, of course, be in comic form.
 You can learn more about my work, get in touch, and see a calendar of my speaking engagements on my website, comicnurse.com.
 I tweet as @ComicNurse, @EOLComics, and @GraphicMedicine.’

 What about the conferences?